Team-Rhydon/Rhydon/README.md

 ![](https://imgur.com/jN3CsN2.gif)

 #### 2. Style Selector
-- User is presented all styles of the current product.
-The client has the ability to select different styles, changing the main image display and mini carousel gallery for that specific style.
+- User is presented all styles of the current product
+- The client has the ability to select different styles, changing the main image display and mini carousel gallery for that specific style.

 #### 3. Add To Cart
 - User is presented all sizes of the current product.
 Selecting a size presents the user to choose a quantity and ability to add to cart
 - Selecting a different size conceals the ability to choose quantity and disables add to cart button

-#### 4. Cart
+#### 4. Expanded View & Cart
+- User has the ability to expand main image and slide through style gallery
 - User is presented with all items added to cart with descripted purchase, sorted from most recent to oldest
 - User can remove product from cart or continue shopping